Georeactor/georeactor-blog/posts/makassar-1.md

 A portion of this hub island between the bridge and the mosque will become a public park.
 I did see a children's soccer practice, and multiple people jogging or biking.
 The inclusion of large blocks for sitting or climbing is giving New Urbanism.

-Here's where I worry - due to the tropical habitat, you could see nature had begun reclaiming the area - filling in between tiles, obscuring walkways and drains.
+Here's where I worry - due to the tropical environment, you could see nature had begun reclaiming the area - filling in between tiles, obscuring walkways and drains.
 With so few visitors, the trash cans must be going unmaintained for weeks.

 <img src="/blog-images/mak-grass3.jpg"/>
 <img src="/blog-images/mak-grass2.jpg"/>